adamd3/RNA-virus-taxonomy/README.md

 # RNA-virus-taxonomy
-Demo of methods for taxonomic analyses of RNA viruses, given at Cambridge Division of Virology Bioinformatics seminar series.
+These are methods for taxonomic analyses of RNA viruses.
+I used the jupyter notebook (.ipynb file) to demo functionality at Cambridge Division of Virology Bioinformatics seminar series (May 2019).